Upcoming Parent Ed events

 Childhood has come to resemble a race to perfection.
 Result: children and parents are frazzled and unfulfilled.
 But change is coming.
 A global movement (think Slow Education, Slow Families, Slow Parenting, Slow Kids, etc) is finding ways to give children the time and space to explore the world on their own terms, take reasonable risks, play freely, get bored, be children again.
 In this keynote, Carl explored this powerful drive to reinvent childhood for the 21st century, touched on themes ranging from technology and extracurricular activities to education, safety and consumerism.
-He shows how to strike the right balance between doing too much and doing too little for children, and how slowing down can help them reach their full potential (as well as making family life a lot more fun!).
+He showed how to strike the right balance between doing too much and doing too little for children, and how slowing down can help them reach their full potential (as well as making family life a lot more fun!).

 Paul Kanarak: Separating Fact from Fiction

 The mythology that surrounds admissions is both pervasive and frequently painfully wrong.
 The good news is that it’s incorrect in a way that is fundamentally good news for families.
-This session led by our guest presenter – Paul Kanarek – will discuss both the accuracies and inaccuracies that lead to erroneous assumptions about college affordability and admissibility.
+This session was led by our guest presenter – Paul Kanarek – he discussed both the accuracies and inaccuracies that lead to erroneous assumptions about college affordability and admissibility.
 Mr. Kanarek substantiated the rumors about admissions in 2019 and beyond that are, in fact, correct.
-As he showed last year when he was part of our college event, Mr. Kanarek is an informed, articulate and entertaining speaker who possesses both knowledge and insight on this subject, a set of skills that he developed first as the co-founder of The Princeton Review in California and then as the CEO of Collegewise.
+As he has showed in past years when he was at our college events, Mr. Kanarek is an informed, articulate and entertaining speaker who possesses both knowledge and insight on this subject, a set of skills that he developed first as the co-founder of The Princeton Review in California and then as the CEO of Collegewise.

 William Stixrud and Ned Johnson: The Self Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives